Annual Gala

 Successfully added to your basket.

-To make a pledge and to pay by check or other method, please contact Gavin Mckenzie at gmckenzie@tfana.org or call at 646-553-3890.
+To make a pledge and to pay by check or other method, please contact Gavin McKenzie at gmckenzie@tfana.org or call at 646-553-3890.

 The Annual Gala raises significant support for TFANA’s critically-acclaimed and award-winning productions, as well as for its in-depth education programs that serve public school students in every borough of New York City.